Levenhall Links: Wildlife

 Levenhall Links are one of the most popular sites for birdwatching in the vicinity of Edinburgh.
 The ash lagoons have provided a roost site for gulls, shorebirds, and terns; while the seawall provides excellent views of the flocks of sea ducks such as common eider, velvet scoter, red-breasted merganser, long-tailed duck, and common goldeneye.
-Many rare visitors have been seen over the years including white-winged scoter, surf scoter, Wilson's phalarope, western sandpiper, broad-billed sandpiper, Terek sandpiper, marsh sandpiper, Franklin's gull, and citrine wagtail.
+Many rare visitors have been seen over the years including white-winged scoter, surf scoter, Wilson's phalarope, western sandpiper, broad-billed sandpiper, Terek sandpiper, long-billed dowitcher, lesser yellowlegs, marsh sandpiper, Bonaparte's gull, Franklin's gull, Brünnich's guillemot and citrine wagtail.
 It has hosted three terns that had their first occurrences for Scotland here; namely Forster's tern, lesser crested tern, and royal tern.
 It is also one of the most regular sites in Scotland for the Mediterranean gull.

 Other wildlife seen are red fox, roe deer, brown hare, weasel, common toad, common seal, and grey seal.
 Otters have been recorded on the adjacent River Esk.